 Format: This is a hands-on, experience-based education (EBE) course, involving significant farm work and direct interaction with animals.
 Students are expected to be prepared to do farm work and will be graded on their performance at the farm with their animals.
 Hands-on experience is obtained as students learn how to handle, fit, and exhibit animals.
 Supervisors and Coordinators are available at the barns from Monday through Friday for student attendance.

-Description: Experience is gained in the handling (use of a halter, leading, displaying), fitting (clipping, grooming, cleanliness), and exhibiting (showmanship) of large animals.
+Description: Experience is gained in the handling (use of a halter, leading, displaying), fitting (clipping, grooming, cleanliness), and exhibiting (showmanship) of livestock and companion animals.
 Training techniques, behavior, and animal care are also presented.
 The course is conducted as part of the preparations for the Animal Shows on Ag Field Day/Rutgers Day on the G. H. Cook Campus.

-Examinations: Grading is based on both participation (approx. 5 hours/week working with your animal over six weeks, for a total of 30 hours) and the quality of the student's interaction with the animals in preparations for the Animal Shows.
+Assessment: Grading is based on both participation (approx. 5 hours/week working with your animal over six weeks, for a total of 30 hours) and the quality of the student's interaction with the animals in preparation for the Animal Shows.
 Unsatisfactory work with the animals will result in an NC grade.
 Attendance on Ag Field Day/Rutgers Day is mandatory.

-Other Requirements: Proper clothing and footwear at all times is required to participate.
-Attendance and/or participation in the shows on Rutgers Day is required.
+Other Requirements: Proper clothing and footwear at all times are required to participate.
+Attendance and/or participation in the animal shows on Ag Field Day/Rutgers Day is required.